Did you know – There are 175 non-school days a year.

 Rashes: Can be the sign of many infectious illnesses.
 Check with your GP before sending them to school.

-Vomiting and diarrhoea: Please keep your child at home for twenty four hours after the last bout.
+Vomiting and diarrhoea: Please keep your child at home for forty eight hours after the last bout.

 |AMBER: TAKE ADVICE|